alanng10/class-lang/Docue/Article/Plat/a.md

 Class compiler modules layer on top of List modules, Text modules and Binary modules in the arch.

-Page modules layer on top of Storey modules and Class compiler modules in the arch.
+Page modules layer on top of Storey modules in the arch.

 Tool modules layer on top of View modules and Class compiler modules in the arch.